vmware/weathervane/doc/userDocs/usersGuide.md

 that the `small` configuration size, included in the initial release of Weathervane 2.0, has been removed in favor of the `small2` configuration; also, the `small2` and `small2-applimit2` configuration sizes were deprecated in version 2.1.1.

+In all of the configurations, the application server is the first pod to become CPU bound, and so the limit specified for this pod affects the performance capability of the configuration.
+In the `xsmall` configuration, the application server pod has cpu requests and limits of 750mcores, or 0.75 CPU cores.
+With `small3`, the application server pod has cpu requests and limits of 2000mcores, or 2 CPU cores.
+Because the `small3` configuration requests a whole number of CPU cores it is assigned to the Kubernetes guaranteed QoS class.
+This configuration is appropriate for tests involving the Kubernetes CPU Manager.

 You can select a configuration size using the parameter `configurationSize`.